 We hope you and your loved ones are staying safe during the COVID-19 outbreak.
-In light of school and office closures, we wanted to inform you that Mock & Associates is taking every precaution necessary to ensure a safe environment, and we've implemented internal measures to ensure the safety of both our employees and our customers.
+In light of school and office closures, we want to ensure you that Mock & Associates is taking the necessary precautions to maintain a safe environment.
+We've implemented several measures to ensure the safety of both our employees and clients.

-If you have questions or are looking to set an appointment, please call (623) 334-1400 and we'll have you sit down with someone from our team.
+If you have any questions or are looking to schedule your appointment, please call (623) 334-1400 and we'll schedule a time for you to sit down with a member our team.

 Thinking of owning your own business?
 Then it’s important to take new business formation seriously.
 Here’s how.